MartinCespedes/Social_Network_API/README.md

 ## Description

-- Internet retail, also known as e-commerce, is the largest sector of the electronics industry, having generated an estimated US$29 trillion in 2017 (Source: United Nations Conference on Trade and Development).
-E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
-Due to the prevalence of these platforms, developers should understand the fundamental architecture of e-commerce sites.
+- MongoDB is a popular choice for many social networks due to its speed with large amounts of data and flexibility with unstructured data.
+Over the last part of this course, I have used several of the technologies that social networking platforms use in their full-stack applications.
+Because the foundation of these applications is data, it’s important that I understand how to build and structure the API first.

-- My task is to build the back end for an e-commerce site.
-I will be using Express.js API and configure it to use Sequelize to interact with a MySQL database.
+- My task is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+I will use Express.js for routing, a MongoDB database, and the Mongoose ODM.
+In addition to using the Express.js Links to an external site.and Mongoose Links to an external site.packages, I may also optionally use a JavaScript date library of my choice or the native JavaScript Date object to format timestamps.

 ## User Story